techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

     - 🍔 Auto Scaling -> EC2: always enabled.
     - 🍔 Auto Scaling -> ELB: monitors whether intances are available to handle requests.
 When ir reports an unhealthy instance, EC2 Auto Scaling can replace it on its next periodic check.
     - 🍔 Target Group: If the target type is instance or ip, health checks are always enabled and cannot be disabled.
-- 🔥 6.
+- 🍔 6.
 Keep NACLs up-to-date.
 - 🔥 7.
-Documentation for using the application.
+Design Documentation for using the application,.
+    - 🐂 Estimated monthly costs
+    - 🔥 Security Groups
+    - 🐂 NACLs
+    - 🍔 Database
 - 🐂 8.
 Configuration for an MVP deployment.

 ### Final Presentation --> 22 Feb '24